 Section 12a requires the work environment plan (see Section 12) to contain a description of measures, e.g. in connection with work involving the launching, assembly and disassembly of heavy structural elements or heavy shuttering elements (point 11).
 This can mean describing the stabilisation measures needing to be taken at different stages of assembling a structure, in order for the stability of the structure to be assured during all phases of its erection.
 The description may need to include a special drawing.
-It is essential that this drawing be prepared in connection with the project preparation and appropriate that it should be prepared by the structure.
+It is essential that this drawing be prepared in connection with the project preparation and appropriate that it should be prepared by the structural engineer, who can be presumed familiar with the workings of the structure.
 It is appropriate for the description then to be added to the work environment plan, following any necessary adjustments.